-The 2019-2020 APSA Minority Fellows Program Application, Fall Cycle will open in mid-October with a deadline in mid-November 2018.
+The 2019-2020 APSA Minority Fellows Program Application, Fall Cycle is now closed.
+The deadline for applications was November 15, 2018.

 Applicants for the MFP Fall Cycle must be undergraduate seniors, recent graduates, or other individuals (including students in terminal MA programs) in the process of applying for PhD programs in political science.

 - Be a member of one of the following underrepresented racial or ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, American Indians or Alaska Natives, and Native Hawaiians.